 Some sets of chambers have adapted the chambers evening format over the years, and now combine their events with mooting sessions or more formal mooting competitions.
 Seven of the Bar's leading sets sponsor and judge an essay competition for the University's final year law students, awarding prizes in all seven foundation areas of legal knowledge.

-Careers support is available to you as soon as you accept your offer for the BVS course at City and remains available free of charge for three years after you finish.
+Careers support is available to you as soon as you accept your offer for the BVS course at City and remains available free of charge for five years after you finish.
 If you are deferring for a year, this support will become available to you the summer before you start the course.

 As with all the programmes at The City Law School, staff will help you look for employment or voluntary work in the area of law in which you are interested and identify other ways in which you can demonstrate your commitment to becoming a lawyer in order to increase your chances of success, including participation in pro bono activity.